 The shuttle trains are timed to connect with overnight trains to and from Bangkok, with around 90 minutes buffer time at the Thai side of the border for buying tickets and immigration.

-Apart from this Thai-Lao train, there isn't a train to/from other neighbouring countries at the moment.
-However, a high-speed train to/from China is planned.
-The construction of the railway is initially scheduled to begin early 2011, but it has been put on hold since.
+Apart from this Thai-Lao train, there isn't a train to/from other neighboring countries at the moment.
+However, a high-speed train to/from China is expected to be in service in the near future.
+The construction begun early 2017.

 Boat trips into Laos are from Thailand, Cambodia and Myanmar on the Mekong River.

-There is a crossing to/from Myanmar, Xieng Kok on the Mekong to north of Huay Xai in Laos, but at present foreigners cannot legally cross between Laos and Myanmar.
-To travel to Laos from Myanmar, foreigners need to go via Thailand or other Laos' neighbour countries.
+Crossing to/from Myanmar, Xieng Kok on the Mekong to north of Huay Xai in Laos, at present foreigners cannot legally cross between Laos and Myanmar.
+To travel to Laos from Myanmar, foreigners need to go via Thailand or other Laos' neighbor countries.

 Whichever way you chose to travel to Laos have a pleasant journey!